Why Tooth Crowns Save Decaying Teeth

 Protect and keep badly decayed or fractured teeth.

 Visit our Irvine dental office for our expert crown treatment.
 A crown may be needed to protect and keep badly decayed or fractured teeth.
 Read on to learn more about what to expect, and call us at 949-748-7373 or schedule online.

-- Badly decayed teeth
+- Badly decaying teeth

-- Fractured teeth
+- Cracked, fractured teeth